-• Indicates the engine speed in revolutions per minute (RPM x 1000).

-2. Driver Information Display (DID) Display

-• When the appropriate conditions exist, this display shows the Driver Information Display (DID) messages.
-Refer to "Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.

-3. Speedometer

-• Indicates vehicle speed.

-4. Fuel Gauge

-The pointer shows the level of fuel in the fuel tank when the Keyless Push Button Ignition is in the ON/RUN position.
-The fuel pump symbol points to the side of the vehicle where the fuel door is located.
+- Indicates the engine speed in revolutions per minute (RPM x 1000). - 2.
+Driver Information Display (DID) Display - When the appropriate conditions exist, this display shows the Driver Information Display (DID) messages.
+Refer to "Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information. - 3.
+Speedometer - Indicates vehicle speed. - 4.
+Fuel Gauge - The pointer shows the level of fuel in the fuel tank when the Keyless Push Button Ignition is in the ON/RUN position.
+The fuel pump symbol points to the side of the vehicle where the fuel is located.

-5. Temperature Gauge

-- The temperature gauge shows engine coolant temperature.
+- 5. Temperature Gauge - The temperature gauge shows engine coolant temperature.
 Any reading within the normal range indicates that the engine cooling system is operating satisfactorily. - The gauge pointer will likely indicate a higher temperature when driving in hot weather, up mountain grades, or when towing a trailer.
 It should not be allowed to exceed the upper limits of the normal operating range.

 Driving with a hot engine cooling system could damage your vehicle.
-If the temperature gauge reads "H" pull over and stop the vehicle.
+If the temperature gauge reads "260" (125 C) pull over and stop the vehicle.
 Idle the vehicle with the air conditioner turned off until the pointer drops back into the normal range.
-If the pointer remains on the "H", turn the engine off immediately and call an authorized dealer for service.
+If the pointer remains on the "260" (125 C) and you hear continuous chimes, turn the engine off immediately and call an authorized dealer for service.